nofechbo/esimdb-api/README.md

 - Maps sheet fields to expected JSON fields
 - Computes derived fields like `targets`
 - Validates and normalizes slugs against esimdb's official slug list with override mappings
+- Ensures countries without operators are still included in results (with no networks)
 - Truncates names to meet character limits
-- Skips rows with invalid data (e.g. bad price, bad country code) while logging issues with row numbers
+- Skips only rows with invalid required fields (e.g. bad price or malformed code) while logging issues with row numbers
 - Uses standardized per-field processors to simplify and modularize data validation logic
 - Aborts and returns 500 for fatal sheet or mapping errors